Malignant otitis externaOsteomyelitis of the skull; Otitis externa - malignant

 - After swimming, place 1 or 2 drops of a mixture of 50% alcohol and 50% vinegar in each ear to help dry the ear and prevent infection.

 Treat acute otitis externa completely.
-Do not stop treatment sooner than your health care provider recommends.
-Following your doctor's plan completely will reduce the risk of malignant otitis externa.
+Do not stop treatment sooner than your provider recommends.
+Following your provider's plan and finishing treatment will lower your risk of malignant otitis externa.